Treatment for Panic Attacks in Halifax

 ● Recognizing, challenging, and replacing thoughts that lead to panic attacks

-● Gradual exposure to situations in which panic attacks may occur while using specific strategies to prevent panic from occurring (panic lives on
+● Gradual exposure to situations in which panic attacks may occur while using specific strategies to prevent panic from occurring (panic lives on fear – when fear subsides, the panic attacks will stop)

-You really can be free of panic attacks – they are treatable.
-If you would like to receive help for panic (and live in the areas of Halifax, Bedford, or Dartmouth) please read more about therapy and counselling, how to choose a psychologist, my treatment approach, and feel free to contact me if you have any questions or if you would like to set up an initial consultation.
+If you would like to receive help for panic (and live in the areas of Halifax, Bedford, Dartmouth, or anywhere in Nova Scotia) please read more about therapy and counselling, how to choose a psychologist, my treatment approach, and feel free to contact me if you have any questions or if you would like to set up an initial consultation.